mwaeckerlin/reverse-proxy/README.md

 Configuration has to be done at build time, so just fork or clone the project, then write your own `docker-compose.yaml` with your configuration.

-### SSL

-Build time argument `SSL` can be set to `off` to disable `https`.

 ### Forwarding Requests

 Build time argument `FORWARD` configures urls to be forwarded.
-Each definituion consists of a external from URL and an internal to URL and must be an a separate line, separated by newline.
+Each definituion consists of a external from URL and an internal to URL and must be on a separate line, separated by newline.
+Requests to the fuirst URL are redirected to the second URL, while the second URL is normally not public, but only available cloud internal.

 ### Redirecting URLs

+Build time argument `REDIRECT` configures urls to be redirected.
+Each definituion consists of two URLs, the from and the to URL, and must be on a separate line, separated by newline.
+Every request to the first URL is redirected to the secons URL.
+Both URLs must be publicly available.

 ### Example